gaigepr/kubeless-playground/README.md

 Does the code build:

 NOTE: Because of a hack in kubeless for the go runtime, to have this command succeed involves commenting out the following line in the `Gopkg.toml` and rerun `dep ensure`.
-At the request of a contributor, I have opened a ticket here:
 ```toml
 ignored = ["github.com/kubeless/kubeless/pkg/functions"]
 ```

+ At the request of a contributor, I have opened a ticket [here](https://github.com/kubeless/kubeless/issues/911).

 ```bash
 go build -o /dev/null v1.go